dceejay/RedMap/README.md

 There are some internal functions available to make interacting with Node-RED easier (e.g. from inside a user defined popup., these include:

  - **feedback()** : it takes 2, 3, or 4 parameters, name, value, and optionally an action name (defaults to "feedback"), and optional boolean to close the popup on calling this function, and can be used inside something like an input tag - `onchange='feedback(this.name,this.value,null,true)'`.
 Value can be a more complex object if required as long as it is serialisable.
+If used with a marker the name should be that of the marker - you can use `$name` to let it be substituted automatically.

  - **delMarker()** : takes the name of the marker as a parameter.
 In a popup this can be specified as `$name` for dynamic substitution.